|

 6 match ban |

-8 match ban |
+24 match ban |

 10 match ban |

-18 match ban |
+20 match ban |

-a.
-A specific time period, e.g. one week; and/or
+a. a specific time period, e.g. one week; and/or

-b.
-A specific number of days of cricket.
+b. a specific number of days of cricket.

-4.The Disciplinary Chair or Disciplinary Panel shall take into account all aggravating and mitigating factors when determining the appropriate sanction.
-The Disciplinary Chair or Disciplinary Panel shall determine whether, and to what extent, to depart from the standard sanctions and/or to impose additional penalties as they deem fit, including (but not limited to) the following, which may be suspended (in full or in part):
+4. The decision-maker(s) will take into account all aggravating and mitigating factors when determining the appropriate sanction.
+The decision-maker(s) will determine whether, and to what extent, to depart from the standard sanctions and/or to impose additional or lesser penalties as they deem fit, including (but not limited to) the following, which may be suspended (in full or in part):

-5.The Disciplinary Chair or Disciplinary Panel shall give consideration to the following aggravating and mitigating factors, as appropriate, to include but not limited to:
+5. The decision-maker(s) will give consideration to the following aggravating and mitigating factors, as appropriate, to include but not limited to:

-Aggravating factors
+Aggravating Factors

 c.
 Poor previous disciplinary record.